jdmonin/JSettlers2/Readme.md

 	-Djsettlers.accounts.required=y

-To permit only certain users to create new accounts, instead of all users, list them when you start your server:
+To specify the Account Admin Users who can create new accounts, list them when you start your server:

 	-Djsettlers.accounts.admins=bob,joe,lily

-This creates a whitelist of Account Admin Users.
-Account admins can create accounts and run user-related commands, such as listing all users in a game with
+The account admins on that whitelist can create accounts and run user-related commands, such as listing all users in a game with

 	*WHO* gamename